Otaka/MultiTouch-Gestures-Java/README.md

 ------------------------------------------------------------------

 You landed on this page, probably because you are unable to make `com.apple.eawt` compile on newer versions of Java (JDK 7 and higher).
-However after creating this project, I found that there is a workaround.
+However, after creating this project, I found that there is a workaround.
 You should have a look at this question on StackOverflow:
 [Using internal sun classes with javac](https://stackoverflow.com/questions/4065401/using-internal-sun-classes-with-javac).
 All the classes in the `com.apple.eawt` package are not included in the `$JAVA_HOME/lib/ct.sym` file, which makes